USEPA/CMAQ/DOCS/Known_Issues/README.md

 ### Solution
 1. Option 1: Replace CCTM/src/emis/emis/EMIS_DEFN.F in repository with the version located in the folder [DOCS/Known_Issues/CMAQv5.3.1-i3](CMAQv5.3.1-i3).
 Directions on how to replace this file in your repository can be found in [Appendix F of the CMAQ User's Guide](../Users_Guide/Appendix/CMAQ_UG_appendixF_importing_bugfixes.md).
 2. Option 2: The code fix to EMIS_DEFN.F was merged into the master branch on 1/23/2020.
-Downloading the source code after this date will include this bugfix.
+You can download the updated source code from this link: https://github.com/USEPA/CMAQ.git, or use git commands to update your current repository.